 Begin your rest and relaxation on the Island of Fiji.
 Your vacation accommodation is right on the beach.
 Only a short distance from the airport so you will not waste precious time.

 The five star vacation resort is set along absolute beachfront, adjacent to the world class Denarau Golf and Racquet Club and features 296 rooms, each with private balcony overlooking the ocean.
 Features include a private beach, wedding chapel, swimming pool, international health spa and the most extensive conference facilities in Fiji.
 A marina and cultural temples are located close by.

 Depart your Fijian accommodation and venture into Nadi’s scenic heartland through the beautiful Sabeto Valley to the Garden of the Sleeping Giant, housing the largest and most varied orchid collection in Fiji for this half day tour.

 Then to Viseisei Village, the legendary landing site of the first Fijians, where you will be shown through the village and handicraft displays.
 The Vuda Lookout offers a 360 degree bird’s eye view of the West’s mountain ranges, Nadi Bay, and the beautiful Yasawa Group of Islands.
 Relax in a Fijian Bure and enjoy a tropical fruit juice and seasonal fruits from the orchard.

 Travel from your vacation accommodation to the airport.

 Depart Fiji from the International Airport and fly to Los Angeles.
 Note: You will be traveling back across the International Date Line so you will gain a day.
 You actually arrive in the USA on the same day you leave Fiji.

 - a) All prices are USD$/person (including all Taxes).
-Subject to availability.
+Subject to availability and seasonality.
 Other Conditions Apply (see Terms and Conditions).

 - b) Land Content Only represents the pricing for the full itinerary as detailed, except the International Flights from the USA (and return) are NOT included.